J-Santoyo/Password-Generator/README.md

 WHEN prompted for the length of the password
-THEN I choose the length of at least 8 characters and no more than 128 characters WHEN asked for character types to include in the password
+THEN I choose the length of at least 8 characters and no more than 128 characters WHEN asked for character types to include in the password THEN I select whether I want to include lowercase, uppercase, numbers, and/or special characters WHEN going through each prompt
+THEN the input is validated and at least one type of character needs to be selected WHEN all prompts are answered
+THEN a password will be generated that will match the selected criteria WHEN the password has been generated
+THEN the password will be displayed inside box able to be copied.

+## Mock-Up

+This image shows the web application's appearance and functionality: